RyanLu32/RyanLu32.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2025.01* First Prize of Annual Academic Rising Star Award, Guangdong-Hong Kong-Macao Joint Laboratory for Emotional Intelligence and Pervasive Computing
 - *2024.12* Ultimate Report Award, Southeast University
+- *2021.08* UM PhD Assistantship, University of Macau
+- *2017.12* Crowdsourcing Program Excellence Award, Key Laboratory of Road and Traffic Engineering of the Ministry of Education

 # 📖 Educations